-Every candidate for the Degree of Master of Social Work (Applied), before enrolling in a programme of study for the degree, shall have
+Every candidate for the Degree of Master of Social Work (Applied), before enrolling in a programme of study for the degree, shall have:

-(a) either

-- qualified for a Bachelors Degree with a B average or above in their 300-level courses and satisfied the Head of the Department of Social Work and Human Services that he or she has sufficient background to benefit from the course; and either - a. successfully completed relevant undergraduate courses in the fields of social research and human development or relevant practice experience; or - completed a qualifying programme prescribed by the Programme Coordinator and approved by the Dean of Arts of a standard equivalent to the prerequisite courses; or - ii. been admitted under the Regulations for
+- (a) either - qualified for a Bachelor's degree with a B average or above in their 300-level courses and satisfied the Head of the School of Language, Social and Political Sciences that he or she has sufficient background to benefit from the course; and either - a. successfully completed relevant undergraduate courses in the fields of social

-- admission ad eundem statum as entitled to enrol for the Degree of Master of Social Work (Applied); and - (b) been approved as a candidate for the degree by the Dean of Arts.
+- research and human development or relevant practice experience; or - completed a qualifying programme prescribed by the Programme Coordinator and approved by the Dean of Arts of a standard equivalent to the prerequisite courses: or - been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Master of Social Work (Applied); and - (b) been approved as a candidate for the degree by the Dean of Arts.